dissipative/go-rosalind/readme.md

 # What is it

-My Golang solutions of bioinfomratics tasks from Rosalind.
+My Golang solutions of bioinformatics tasks from Rosalind.

 > http://rosalind.info/problems